spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Data Stores that are connected to the exporter and are available for export are listed below the *Specification* combobox.
 An output label is required for each database and one Exporter can't have the same output label for two different Data Stores at the same time.
-Two different Exporters can have the same output label names since they are located in a different directory.
+Two different Exporters can have the same output label names since they are located in a different directories.
 The default label for the output files is of the format ``<name of input Data Store>_exported@<name of Exporter>``.

 Checking the *Time stamp output directories* box adds a time stamp to the item's output directories